AdiBhushan10/Supervised-Machine-Learning/README.md

 Original Dataset URL:
 https://archive.ics.uci.edu/ml/datasets/wine+quality

-Problem Statement 2: Predict if the quality rating for a given wine on a scale of 1 to 10.
+Problem Statement 2: Predict the quality rating for a given wine (& associated characterstics) on a scale of 1 to 10.

 I have done data pre-processing (Changing names, handling missing values etc.) on the original dataset above and saved the .csv files in this repository.